hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 not implemented in LiveSQL, since they represent more exotic uses of locking and don't add too much value to normal usage of locking.

-**Note**: Because of the internals of the SQL Server engine, some version of this database may lock entire data pages rather than single rows.
+**Note**: Because of the internals of the SQL Server engine, some versions of this database may lock entire data pages rather than single rows.
 Use locks with caution in this database.